jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/PgGLgygsqus" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 _This scene is from the movie The Big Short.
 It's a movie about the 2008 housing crisis.
 The Industrial Age antagonists wanted to keep building the 1969 lifestyle.
-To get people to sign for generic suburban houses, they used underlings to sell a confusing rulebook.
+To get people to sign for the loans, they used underlings to sell a confusing rulebook.
 Credit [The Big Short](https://en.wikipedia.org/wiki/The_Big_Short_(film))_

 ## Pandemic Test